michael105/minilib/doc/minilib.md

                write the constant str to fd.
 Computes length with sizeof(str) at compile time.
                (include/prints.h: 58)

+getbrk         static long getbrk();

+               get the current brk
+              does either a syscall to brk,
+              or returns the globally saved var
+               (src/brk.c: 35)

 grantpt        int grantpt(int fd);

                (src/pty.c: 13)